-Reform of the legal services market in the UK was considered necessary for the following reasons:
+Reform of the UK legal services market was considered necessary for a number of fundamental reasons, including:

-To simplify the complex and inconsistent system or oversight regulatory arrangements in the legal services market
+- To simplify the complex and inconsistent system, and regulatory oversight in the legal services market

-To increase competition, flexibility and choice for the consumer seeking legal services
+- To increase competition, flexibility, transparency and choice for consumers of legal services

-What were the key changes brought about by the act?
+What were the key changes introduced by the Act?

-A single body to deal with the initial stages of consumer complaints about legal services was created called the Office for Legal Complaints (OLC)
+- Creation of a single body, the Office for Legal Complaints (which established the Legal Ombudsman), to deal with the initial stages of consumer complaints about legal services

-The creation of alternative business structures (ASBs) in order to allow lawyers to form partnerships with non-lawyers accepting outside investment or being able to operate under external ownership
+- The creation of alternative business structures (ASBs) allowing solicitors to form partnerships with non-lawyers, accepting outside investment and being able to operate under external ownership

 Alternative Business Structures